AntonBangoura/Veille_Securite_Cloud_Russophone/Readme.md

 </div>
 <br/>

-# 🛡️ In the files above, you can check and use many ressources concerning cloud security. ⚔️
+###  In the files above, you can check and use many ressources concerning cloud security

 There are two types